RedSiege/EyeWitness/README.md

 ./EyeWitness.py -f urls.txt --web --proxy-ip 127.0.0.1 --proxy-port 8080 --proxy-type socks5 --timeout 120
 ```

+### Proxy Usage
+The best guide for proxying EyeWitness through a socks proxy was made by @raikia and is available here - https://github.com/FortyNorthSecurity/EyeWitness/issues/458

 ### Docker
 Now you can execute EyeWitness in a docker container and prevent you from install unnecessary dependencies in your host machine.